catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 * Dashboard

-  - The dashboard can be changed to show updates on services you are interested in via the **customise** button at the bottom of the screen.
+  - The dashboard can be changed to show updates on services you're interested in via the **customise** button at the bottom of the screen.

 * Files

   - Files can be added by pressing the plus in the upper left hand corner, these files can be up to 100MB in size.

 * Mail

   - Manual set up is recommended.

   - See `Thunderbird documentation`_ for setting up Nextcloud with Thunderbird mail &calendar.

 * Calendar